tubsandcans/optimal-rain/README.md

 [![Ruby](https://github.com/tubsandcans/optimal-rain/actions/workflows/ruby.yml/badge.svg?branch=main)](https://github.com/tubsandcans/optimal-rain/actions/workflows/ruby.yml)

-### Watering schedule throughout a crop's lifecycle with Raspberry Pi
+### Manage watering schedule throughout a crop's lifecycle with Raspberry Pi (and Sinatra)

 This is currently aimed at achieveing the most basic functionality.
-I only intend to use this with one pump simultaneously but the code is structured such that other pins could be used without having to make any drastic modifications.
-This is why the ACTIVE_PINS map only contains one GPIO value keyed to the PUMP_PIN constant (my in-use pin of #17).
+I only intend to use this with one pump simultaneously but multiple pump pins can be provided as an environment setting: `GPIO_PINS="17 18 19"`.
+If this is not present, the default pin of 17 will be used as the one active pin.

 #### Minimal interface